-All pavement totally reconstructed sections of mainline shall have a normal cross slope of 2%.
+All pavement totally reconstructed sections of mainline shall have a normal cross slope of 2% where superelevation is not required.

 For pavement widening sections, the widened section will have a normal cross slope of 2%.

 For overlay sections where the existing cross slope is equal or greater than 2%, the Contractor shall maintain the existing pavement cross slope.
 For overlay sections where the existing cross slope is less than 2% the cross slope will be built up through the use of a variable thickness overlay to a minimum of 2%.